 It is important to note that a proprietary firm shall not be considered as a separate legal entity apart from its owner.
 Therefore, the income tax return (ITR) for a proprietorship is filed in the name of the sole proprietor, using the appropriate individual income tax return forms.
 The specific ITR form depends on the kind of income earned by the proprietorship and the total income earned.

-1. ITR-3 (For Business or Professional Income – Regular Accounting):
+1. ITR-3 (For Business or Professional Income – RegForm Accounting):

-- This form applies to the proprietor earning business or profession income and maintaining accounts on a regular basis.
+- This Form applies to the proprietor who earns business or professional income and maintains accounts regularly.

 - Income less than the minimum does not qualify for the presumptive taxation scheme.

-- This is suitable for business or professionals with a large turnover, so that they need to report detailed expenses.
+- This is suitable for businesses or professionals with a high frequency of transactions who need to report detailed expenses.

-- Section 44AD is for small businesses whose turnover does not exceed INR 2 crore.
+- Section 44AD is applicable to small businesses whose turnover does not exceed ₹ two crore.

 - Section 44ADA applies to those professionals (doctors, architects, etc.) whose gross receipts are not above INR 50 lakh.

-- Section 44AE is for commercial transport enterprises which do not operate more than 10 freight vehicles.
+- Section 44AE applies to commercial transport enterprises that operate no more than 10 freight vehicles.

-- The profits may be taken instead as a certain percentage of sales or receipts, and there is little need of keeping accounts.
+- The profits may be taken instead as a certain percentage of sales or receipts, and there is little need to keep accounts.

 Note: